top of page

 Pi (or Circular) Shawl

 In late spring my local yarn shop holds a shawl contest.
 Shawls can be of any size or shape, either knit or crocheted, and self-designed or from a purchased pattern.
-Each year that I’ve entered I’ve specially designed a shawl for the contest.
-Last year, I won second prize with Garden Path.
+Each year I entered I designed a shawl for the contest.
+Last year, I won second prize with Garden Path!

 Follow Me